blinpete/frontend-frameworks-metrics/README.md

-# A living collection of frontend frameworks
+# A Living Collection of Frontend Frameworks

 A place where frontdevs can keep up to date with their marvelous frameworks.